Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 The glove pop sound plays whenever the ball ends up in the catcher's mitt - basically any outcome other than the batter making contact with the ball.

 The bat contact sounds include - Single, Double, Triple, Homerun.
-Each corresponds to the
+Each corresponds to the equivalent outcome and will play accordingly.
+I got these sounds from the videogame MLB the Show (